bd2kccd/causal-rest-api/README.md

 #### Add a new job to run the desired algorithm on a given data file

-This is a POST request with `enctype="application/x-www-form-urlencoded"` and the algorithm and data file id will need to be specified in the POST body when you make the request.
+This is a POST request and the algorithm and data file id will need to be specified in the POST body as a JSON when you make the request.

 ````
 POST /causal/api/v1/zhy19/jobs HTTP/1.1
 Host: localhost:9000
 Authorization: Basic emh5MTk6MTIzNDU2

-algorithm=fgs&dataFileIdList=11
+Content-Type: application/json

+{
+    "algorithm": "fgs",
+    "dataFileIdList": "[8]"
+}
 ````

 In this example, we are running the "FGS continuous" algorithm on the file with ID 11.
 And this call will result the job ID 6 with a 201 Created response status code.